The Owl and the Pussy-Cat went to sea

 So they took it away, and were married next day

-.
+By the Turkey who lives on the hill.
 This line tells us the main topic of the story.
 The two animals take a journey for their rings and now they are getting married.
 By the sentence, "who lives on the hill", I think it means how they climbed up with difficulty, but they didn't give up.
 Even after the journey for a long time, they didn't give up.
 It probably leaves a message saying, that us, humans, should endure until we get to the top.
 Like the animals described in the poem, people should take a time until they find happiness and climb up to the top together.